bashu/django-charsleft-widget/README.rst

 django-charsleft-widget
 =======================

-django-charsleft-widget is a custom widget that adds a input clearing button on any input fields that are using it.
-It clears the value, and returns focus to that field.
+django-charsleft-widget is a custom widget that limits the number of characters that can be entered in a textarea field.

 Authored by `Basil Shubin <https://github.com/bashu>`_